Public sector networks specialist TNP gains Stage 2 HSCN compliance14/05/2018

 Public sector networks specialist TNP has become one of the first companies to complete the rigorous Health and Social Care Network (HSCN) Stage 2 compliance process, which now qualifies them to deliver HSCN services to public sector customers.

-Lancaster-based TNP (The Networking People Ltd) was accepted onto the Crown Commercial Service RM3825 Dynamic Purchasing System for HSCN – the procurement route for organisations wishing to purchase HSCN-compliant services – when it went live at the end of 2017.
+Lancaster-based TNP (The Networking People (Northwest) Ltd) was accepted onto the Crown Commercial Service RM3825 Dynamic Purchasing System for HSCN – the procurement route for organisations wishing to purchase HSCN-compliant services – when it went live at the end of 2017.

 The latest achievement in the HSCN compliance process enables TNP to offer its unique insight and expertise gained in developing and maintaining public sector networks for health trusts, local councils and other public sector bodies.